 Judging by that story, Conyers is not yet committed to acting, but he wants to be able to, and he wants to see an increase in public pressure to make it easier for him to move ahead.
 Let's give it to him!

-There's a longer AP article posted on websites including and this.
+There's a longer AP article posted on websites including

 This longer article begins:

 "U.S. Rep. John Conyers, D-Mich., said Tuesday he supports a national effort calling for the impeachment of President Bush and Vice President Dick Cheney, but stopped short of pledging to take action to back it.
 'I've been supportive of that movement,' said Conyers, who chairs the House Judiciary Committee that would lead impeachment hearings.
 'I encourage that nationwide.'
 But Conyers, who left a Detroit church before a town-hall meeting attended by a standing-room-only crowd of about 250 people, remained noncommittal about lending his official backing for impeachment proceedings.
 Conyers had also convened a separate town-hall meeting in Detroit on Tuesday evening to discuss high gas prices.
 'The goal is whether to impeach or follow up on the defects and disabilities of an administration' that has shut out Congress, he said."